PatHurst/Rename-G-Code-Files/readme.md

 Moves all the G code files to a folder within the CVJ file's folder renaming them to include their material name

 Moves the .snc or .snx file to the CVJ's folder

+## Todo

+- [ ] Rewrite in a more functional style
+- [ ] Return Dataset from Database Read Method
+- [ ] Rewrite using more advanced C# features
+- [ ] Implement better logging; log various levels: Info, Warning, Error